ccoenraets/salesforce-developer-advanced/Using-the-Salesforce1-Platform-APIs.md

 You need Node.js to perform the exercises in this module.
 If you don't already have Node.js installed on your system, you can install it [here](http://nodejs.org/).

-> This module is recommended but optional.
-If you are not interested in building custom applications (applications hosted outside your Salesforce instance), you can move to Module 11.

 ## Step 1: Create a Connected App

 1. In Setup, click **Build** > **Create** > **Apps**